ProvisionGenie/ProvisionGenie/Docs/docs/index.md

 - [Power Apps Canvas App](corecomponents/canvasapp.md) which serves as our UI
 - [6 Dataverse tables](corecomponents/logicapps.md#solution-overview) where we log all Teams requests
 - [7 Azure Logic Apps flows](corecomponents/logicapps.md) which we use to provision the requested Teams
+- [Language Packs](corecomponents/languagepacks.md) to support more languages and let users select which language they want to use ProvisionGenie in

 ## How to get started